nathaniel-may/purescript-wordoku/README.md

 Test locally and push to main.
 Netlify will build with the npm build script and DNS already points the sudoku.nathanielmay.com subdomain to the netlify app.

 ## Future work
 - Use web workers to generate puzzles so the UI doesn't freeze up.
-Most puzzles are generated in less than a second but challenge puzzles often take 10 seconds or longer to generate.
+Most puzzles are generated in less than a second but challenge puzzles often take ~2 seconds.
 - Add CI
 - Add more tests
 - Allow for printing colorkus.